Why Looking Ahead Means Looking Back

 The first few months of 2018 have gone by with unseemly haste although that hasn’t stopped me looking back on my memories of 2017.
 Why, you might ask?
 The only way I can gauge how well or how badly my business is performing is by comparing the achievements of one year against those of another.

 The roots of this habit go back to the summer of 2006 when I was made redundant from a high profile and well-paid TV job.
 Back then my life was a five day a week treadmill of long hours, sporadic amounts of sleep and too much stress for one person to handle.
-My social life was virtually non-existent and most of the time I was too fatigued to invest any meaningful time in my relationships or spend a session at the gym pumping iron.
+My social life was virtually non-existent, and most of the time I was too fatigued to invest any meaningful time in my relationships or spend a session pumping iron at the gym.
 Work ruled my life and a job I once enjoyed had become a chore, which is why redundancy was a blessing in disguise.
 Suddenly I was able to make time for my family and friends, recover my lost energy and enjoy nights of uninterrupted sleep.
-Life was good, but the redundancy cheque wasn’t going to last forever: I had to find a new way to earn a living andprotect my emotional health.
-This was going to be a challenge as working for other people was all I had ever known, and I needed an alternative I could be comfortable with.
-Self-employment was where I was heading although I didn’t have a clue how I was going to make it work for me.
+Life was good, but the redundancy cheque wasn’t going to last forever: I had to find a new way to earn a living and protect my emotional health.
+This was going to be a challenge as working for other people was all I had ever known and I needed an alternative I could be comfortable with.
+Self-employment was where I was heading, although I didn’t have a clue how I was going to make it work for me.

 Know your value!
 A contract might look lucrative, but the sums may not add up when you factor in the amount of time and background preparation involved.
 If what is being offered doesn’t reflect the extra effort you’ll have to put in, then don’t be afraid ask for more money.
 Clients expect you to negotiate and if they still refuse to give you what you want then you can always walk away.
 Having said that there are times when taking an assignment for a lower fee can be a good thing.
 It’s worth remembering that a client might pay extra on a future project because you’ve already proved you can do the job.